sut-ai/notes/notebooks/bayesian_networks_representation/index.md

 ![dsepr](assets/ch4.jpg)

 note that a single inactive triple makes a path inactive. but two RVs are independent if all paths between related nodes are inactive.
-So, if some paths were active, independency is not guaranteed.
+So, if some paths were active, independence is not guaranteed.

 Example:

-- a. we want to check conditionally independency between R and B variables with different evidence.
+- a. we want to check conditionally independence between R and B variables with different evidence.

 ![exp1](assets/ch5.jpg)

 - **without evidence:** there is only one path between R and B that is a “common effect” triple. it is inactive so R and B are independent.
 - **evidence=T:** there is a “common effect” triple that is active.
-So, independency of R and B aren’t guaranteed.
+So, the independence of R and B isn’t guaranteed.
 - **evidence=T’:** this situation is similar to previous evidence.

-- b. we want to check conditionally independency between L and B variables with different evidence.
+- b. we want to check conditionally independence between L and B variables with different evidence.

 ![exp2](assets/ch6.jpg)

 - **without evidence:** there is only one path between L and B that has two triples.
 L->R->T is active but R->T<-B is inactive.
 So, this pass is inactive.
 So, L and B are independent.
-- **evidence = T:** similar to previous segment there is only one path that has two triples. both are active.
+- **evidence = T:** similar to the previous segment there is only one path that has two triples. both are active.
 So, L and B aren't guaranteed to be independent given T.
-- **evidence = T':** it is similar to similar to segment.
+- **evidence = T':** it is similar to segment.
-- **evidence = T, R:** similar to 2’nd segment the R->T<-B triple is active but L->R->T is inactive.
+- **evidence = T, R:** similar to the 2’nd segment the R->T<-B triple is active but L->R->T is inactive.
 So, L and B are independent given T and R.

-- c. we want to check conditionally independency between T and D variables with different evidence.
+- c. we want to check conditionally independence between T and D variables with different evidence.

 ![exp3](assets/ch7.jpg)

-- **without evidence:** There are two paths between T and D. upper path is an active “common cause” and lower path is an inactive “common effect”.
+- **without evidence:** There are two paths between T and D. upper path is an active “common cause” and the lower path is an inactive “common effect”.
 So, L and T aren't guaranteed to be independent.
-- **evidence = R:** There are two paths between T and D. upper path is an inactive “common cause” and lower path is an inactive “common effect”.
+- **evidence = R:** There are two paths between T and D. upper path is an inactive “common cause” and the lower path is an inactive “common effect”.
 So, L and T are independent given R.
-- **evidence = R, S:** There are two paths between T and D. upper path is an inactive “common cause” and lower path is an active “common effect”.
+- **evidence = R, S:** There are two paths between T and D. upper path is an inactive “common cause” and the lower path is an active “common effect”.
 So, L and T aren't guaranteed to be independent.

 ### Structure Implications